tedtoal/Button_TT/README.md

 }
 ```

-The above functions make use of the basic button functions *getFillColor()*, *setFillColor()*, *getLabel()*, and *setLabel()*, and they both call the *drawButton()* function to redraw the button on the screen, since its appearance has been changed.
+The above functions make use of the button functions *getFillColor()*, *setFillColor()*, *getLabel()*, and *setLabel()*, and they both call the *drawButton()* function to redraw the button on the screen, since its appearance has been changed.

 The button tap functions must be associated with their actual button variables by registering each one with the *screenButtons* object.
 This may be done during initialization, either directly within *setup()* or in a function called by it.
-However, often there will be several different screens that are displayed at different times depending on user activity, and each time a new screen is displayed, its buttons must be re-registered.
-The complexities introduced by using multiple screens will be introduced later.
+Note that often there will be several different screens that are displayed at different times depending on user activity, and each time a new screen is displayed, its buttons must be re-registered.
+This implies that screen-drawing functions should be defined.
+This and other complexities introduced by using multiple screens will be introduced later.
 Here, we will assume that the registration of buttons is done within *setup()*:

 ```
   // Register buttons with screenButtons object to handle button taps/releases.